-Spinach is a superfood.
-It is loaded with tons of nutrients in a low-calorie package.
-Dark, leafy greens like spinach are important for skin, hair, and bone health.
+Dark, leafy greens, such as spinach, are beneficial for skin, hair, and bone health.
 They also provide protein, iron, vitamins, and minerals.

-The possible health benefits of consuming spinach include improving blood glucose control in people with diabetes, lowering the risk of cancer, and improving bone health, as well as supplying minerals and vitamins that can provide a range of different
+The possible health benefits of consuming spinach include improving blood glucose control in people with diabetes, lowering the risk of cancer, and improving bone health.
+Additionally, this vegetable provides minerals and vitamins that can confer a range of benefits.

-This article explores the nutrition contained in spinach, how it can benefit the body, and a range of flavorsome ways to include this in the diet.
+This article explores the nutrition contained in spinach, how it can benefit the body, and a range of flavorsome ways to include it in the diet.

 One cup of raw spinach